cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 ### Inventory setup
-Before doing anything else, we need to tell Ansible what will run where.
-Ansible works against multiple managed nodes or hosts in our infrastructure at the same time, using a list or group of lists known as _inventory_.
-Once our inventory is defined, we can use patterns to select the hosts or groups you want Ansible to run against.
-The simplest approach is to declare a single `hosts` file that contains all known hosts.
-This file can be in INI or YAML format.
-An example hosts INI file is shown below:
+We need to tell Ansible what will run where before we do anything else.
+Ansible uses a list or group of lists called _inventory_ to work against numerous managed nodes or hosts in our infrastructure at the same time.
+After we've built our inventory, we can utilize patterns to choose the hosts or groups that Ansible should execute against.
+The most straightforward solution is to create a single 'hosts' file that contains all known hosts.
+The format of this file can be INI or YAML.
+The following is an example of a hosts INI file:

 ```
 [node]